Welcome to The Copper Table: Slow Food for a Fast World.

 italian

 It is my wish to create an online community here at The Copper Table where you and others can find easy and delicious in season recipes made with real and minimally processed ingredients.
-You can also connect with the blog on Facebook, Instagram, and Pinterest to see what’s happening on our social media channels.
+You can also connect with the blog on Facebook, Instagram, and Pinterest to see what’s happening on my social media channels.

 I hope you love the recipes you find here!
 If you’d like all the latest updates, be sure to sign up for my email newsletter.
 Be well and Happy Cooking!